heidiwallace/TPLthemeR/README.md

 The package currently provides three custom themes that can be added to ggplot visualizations in the same way that `ggplot2`'s built-in themes are layered onto plots.
 The custom themes are `theme_tpl()`, `theme_tpl_legend_top()`, and `theme_tpl_legend_right()`.

 `theme_tpl()` customizes the plot grid and fonts.
 It does not provide any customization for legends, though additional customization can be layered on manually.
-The additional themes provide customized settings for legends placed either at the top of the plot (underneath the plot title) or to the right of the chart.
+The additional themes called `theme_tpl_legend_top()`, and `theme_tpl_legend_right()` provide customized settings for legends placed either at the top of the plot (underneath the plot title) or to the right of the chart.

 ```r